 If you leverage your past data and test your subject lines, you’ll be well on your way to knowing how long email subject lines should be to encourage subscribers to open and take action with your campaigns.

-For more tips on writing email subject lines, check out our guide to 15 powerful subject line words.
+For more tips on writing email subject lines, check out our post on subject line best practices.